ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 ```
 #### Pros:
 * Large documents can be summarized even with LLMs with smaller context windows
-* Context is preserved between segments, improving summarization accuracy and completeness
+* Context is preserved between chunks, improving summarization accuracy and completeness
-* Overlapping segments can improve summarization accuracy even further
+* Overlapping chunks can improve summarization accuracy even further
 #### Cons
 * Multiple LLM calls are required
-* Must be executed iteratively and does not lend itself to parallel processing, due to the interdependent nature of the individual segments and their associated context
+* Must be executed iteratively and does not lend itself to parallel processing, due to the interdependent nature of the individual chunks and their associated context
 * Latency significantly higher than map-reduce
 ## Summary

 In this blog post, we have explored different programmatic summarization techniques for large documents using Google's Gemini LLM, as an advanced use-case for generative AI in enterprise software.

-You have a full codebase available, with practical examples, demonstrating how to implement these techniques efficiently in Java.
+LLM orchestration frameworks do not provide out-of-the-box summarization functionality, therefore you have a full codebase available here, with practical examples, demonstrating how to implement these techniques efficiently in Java.

 As an enterprise Java developer, you now have powerful options to leverage LLMs and add AI-driven insights to your applications, potentially transforming how you handle document analysis and summarization.